EYW: Engineering Applications of Computer Science

 Benefits to Students

-EYW II offers students a unique opportunity to identify and pursue interests in engineering and computing.
-While EYW I teaches creativity, critical thinking, problem solving, collaboration, communication, and purposeful application of STEM principles in the context of design, EYW II increases technical rigor and improves students’ computational thinking skills.
-Students who complete this sequence are well-placed to make informed decisions about future coursework in engineering, computer science, robotics, and related fields.
+EYW: Engineering Applications of Computer Science offers students a unique opportunity to learn computational thinking skills in the context of human-centered design projects.
+Like EYW: Engineering Design and Analysis, this course teaches creativity, critical thinking, problem solving, collaboration, communication, and purposeful application of STEM and computing principles.
+Students who complete this course are well-placed to make informed decisions about future coursework in engineering, computer science, robotics, and related fields.